sonic-net/SONiC/doc/ssh_config.md

 2. hostcfg demon - to update ssh config files once configDB relevant areas are modified (and for this feature, ssh global config table)
 3. OS ssh config files - specific for this stage we are only /etc/ssh/sshd_config is going to be modifed by the hostcfg demon.
 4. OS ssh service - to be restarted after each configuration change.

+Note:

+The Daemon is running in the host (without container) that matches this feature, because it is basically writing policies on ssh config files from the OS.
 ##### Flow diagram
 ![ssh_flow_community](ssh_flow_community.png)
 #### 1.7.1 <a name='Flow description'></a>Flow description